WICG/soft-navigations/SP-questions.md

 ## 04. How do the features in your specification deal with sensitive information?

-The feature does not deal with sensitive information, assuming `:visited` links are partitioned.
+The feature does not deal with sensitive information directly.
+There is a potential indirect leak of history info (via `:visited` links) or user dictionary contents (via spellcheck highlight paints), but these are mitigated by requiring [visited link partitioning](https://github.com/explainers-by-googlers/Partitioning-visited-links-history) and limiting spellcheck/grammar highlight updates to at most once per interaction (see [user dictionary leaks explainer](https://explainers-by-googlers.github.io/user-dictionary-leaks/)).

 ## 05. Does data exposed by your specification carry related but distinct information that may not be obvious to users?